Masks will be available

 How to put on and remove your N95 mask (guidance session)

 To help you understand how our supply levels are doing, we have created a PPE inventory tracker.

 We are monitoring the use of our PPE inventory update the tracker with the latest usage and supply levels seen week-to-week.

 Our PPE continue to sit at very healthy inventory levels.
 All items are sitting at or above target inventory levels based on criticality.

 If you have been approached or are aware of new sources of supply, or have questions about our PPE and safety products, please forward them to our procurement team.

 Types of masks used at Canadian Blood Services

-The safety of our employees and volunteers is our top priority.
 Before providing masks to our teams, our vendors must demonstrate their supply of masks are acceptable by Health Canada.
-As we continue to source new supplies of masks, these necessary processes will continue to ensure the quality of our inventory and safety of our teams.

 We have sourced inventory of masks from a number of different suppliers.
 Click below to see the different brands of masks available to frontline employees, what the packaging looks like and how the masks look when worn.
 If you have questions or concerns please reach out to the procurement team for further guidance.